SpaceFozzy/react-router-example/README.md

 ```
 <Route path="/products/:id?" component={ProductDetailsComponent} />
 ```
-In `/products/product-details.component.js` you can see how the id parameter is extracted from `props.match.params.id` and used to load the proper product into the view once its loaded.
+In `/products/product-details.component.js` you can see how the id parameter is extracted from `props.match.params.id` and used to load the proper product into the view once its mounted (or the props change).
 [Check it out](https://github.com/SpaceFozzy/react-router-example/blob/47be3851c03b38be005a4f038544d36a9a0e60fe/src/products/product-details.component.js#L13).
 ## NavLinks
 To link within the routes of your React application, use a `NavLink` component.
 A NavLink with generate an actual `<a>` tag when your app is rendered, but when clicked, it will navigate _within_ your React application to the new route.
-That is, the React Router will interject and handle the link action, avoiding a hard page reload.
+That is, the React Router will interject and handle the link action, preventing a hard page reload.

 The destination of a `<Navlink>` is defined in its `to` attribute.
 NavLinks can also have an `isActiveClass` string and an `isActiveStyle` object that will assign a class or style, respectively, if a NavLink's `to` attribute matches the current location.
 The match can be defined as specific with the `exact` attribute, or made more flexible with an `isActive` function.
 In the example application, `/nav/top-navbar.component.js` defines the NavLinks in the navbar.
 [Check it out](https://github.com/SpaceFozzy/react-router-example/blob/47be3851c03b38be005a4f038544d36a9a0e60fe/src/nav/top-navbar.component.js#L20).
 ## Nested Components and Nested Routes
 React Router allows you to define nested routes directly within the nested components that compose them.
-Thake a look at the [contacts component](https://github.com/SpaceFozzy/react-router-example/blob/47be3851c03b38be005a4f038544d36a9a0e60fe/src/contact/contact.component.js#L25) at `/contacts/contacts.component.js`.
+Take a look at the [contacts component](https://github.com/SpaceFozzy/react-router-example/blob/47be3851c03b38be005a4f038544d36a9a0e60fe/src/contact/contact.component.js#L25) at `/contacts/contacts.component.js`.
 Notice that the NavLinks have relative URL paths like so, pointing to the various contact methods:
 ```
 const url = this.props.match.url;
 <NavLink to={`${url}/email`} exact activeStyle={{